-Newcastle and Gateshead
+Newcastle & Gateshead

 After CPD, teachers felt prepared for linking and spoke of the positive effects of linking: “I think I do have a greater understanding of how to talk to children about controversial or sensitive topics especially through the use of the books or the resources through the website given” “… the children were first of all shy and apprehensive but very quickly became familiar with one another as the day progressed.”